Seth Gecko: Film series universe

 Seth Gecko was originally in prison prior to the events of From Dusk till Dawn but was broken out by his mentally ill younger brother (and partner in crime), Richie.
 At the film's opening, they are being hunted by the police for several murders, bank robberies and kidnappings.
 Despite being a hardened criminal, who robs and kidnaps without compunction, he is shown to have an apparent code of honor, only killing when he feels necessary and promising to eventually release a woman he and Richie had taken hostage.
-He later becomes infuriated when Richie rapes and murders the woman, saying that Richie had made him break his promise to her.
+He later becomes infuriated when Richie rapes and murders the woman.

 Film plot

 In the original film, Seth and his unhinged younger brother Richie have just robbed a bank, and taken one of its female employees as a hostage.
-When Seth briefly leaves the room, Richie rapes and kills the woman, for which Seth reprimands him.
-While on the run from the law, he and Richie meet Jacob Fuller and his two children, Kate and Scott.
+When Seth briefly leaves the room, Richie rapes and kills the woman, for which Seth attacks and almost kills him.
+While on the run from the law, he and Richie kidnap Jacob Fuller and his two children, Kate and Scott, so they can use them as cover to cross the border.
 Seth immediately sees that Richie is attracted to Kate, and reassures Jacob that she will be safe as long as they do as they are told.
 After crossing the border into Mexico, they go to a bar called Titty Twister, where Seth is supposed to meet Carlos, his contact.
 At the Titty Twister, the strippers transform into vampires and attack the group, along with all the other patrons of the establishment.
 Richie is turned into a vampire, forcing Seth to kill his own brother.
 At the end of the film, Carlos arrives and unknowingly rescues them by breaking the door and letting sunlight in, killing the vampires.
 He is one of the two only survivors, the other being Kate, Jacob's daughter.
 He offers her some of the cash from the bank robbery and he and the others go to El Rey, leaving Kate with her father's RV, because El Rey would be too dangerous for her.

 The Gecko brothers are mentioned in From Dusk Till Dawn 2: Texas Blood Money.
 Sheriff Otis Lawson references Edgar McGraw's cold demeanor and distracted nature, including the murder of his father Earl.